hfg-gmuend/hfg-documentation-generator/README.md

 	}
 	```

 	"id" represents the YouTube ID of your video.
-Just copy the ID out of the URL (Your YouTube URL of the video should look similar to this: [https://www.youtube.com/watch?v=lw99zNF2GRI](https://www.youtube.com/watch?v=lw99zNF2GRI).
+Just copy the ID out of the URL (Your YouTube URL of the video should look similar to this: [https://www.youtube.com/watch?v=lw99zNF2GRI](https://www.youtube.com/watch?v=lw99zNF2GRI) or this: [https://youtu.be/lw99zNF2GRI](https://youtu.be/lw99zNF2GRI).
 	Width and height represent the resolution of your video.